Skip to Main Content

 See the timetable and book on to this workshop via MyHub.

 This mini-workshop is aimed at new students and those seeking to refresh their knowledge.
 Discover new tips and strategies for taking notes from your academic reading.
-The workshop will begin with a 5-10 min introduction to the topic.
-The remainder of the workshop will take a Q&A format, where skills tutors will be on hand to answer your questions on the topic.
-Finally, you will receive information about how to access further academic skills support after the workshop.
+The workshop begins with a 5-10 min introduction to the topic.
+The remainder of the workshop takes a Q&A format, where skills tutors answer questions on the topic.
+Finally, there is some further information about how to access further academic skills support.
+You can watch a recording of this workshop below:

 This mini-workshop is aimed at new students and those seeking to refresh their knowledge.
 If you need some advice on how to approach the reading for your course, this is the session for you!
-The workshop will begin with a 5-10 min introduction to the topic.
-The remainder of the workshop will take a Q&A format, where skills tutors will be on hand to answer your questions on the topic.
-Finally, you will receive information about how to access further academic skills support after the workshop.
+The workshop begins with a 5-10 min introduction to the topic.
+The remainder of the workshop takes a Q&A format, where skills tutors answer your questions on the topic.
+Finally, there is some further information about how to access further academic skills support.
+You can watch a recording of this workshop below:

 The Study Café is a chance for you to focus on your own work in a friendly environment.
 You will come together with peers, experiencing a supportive atmosphere in the virtual classroom.
 An Academic Skills Tutor will be on hand throughout to guide the session.
 You will be led through a series of 25-minute work periods, with opportunities in between to chat and share study tips with one another.
 All are welcome!